telefonicaid/fiware-livedemoapp/README.md

-This process listens to updates in the CEP singleton entity (sent by Orion Context Broker as NGSI10 notifyContext requests to the callback URL), process the information published by CEP in that entity and generates (or updates) the corresponding Issue back in Orion Context Broker (using NGSI9 registerContext and NGSI10 updateContext request).
+This process listens to updates in the CEP singleton entity (sent by Orion Context Broker as NGSI10 notifyContext requests to the callback URL), process the information published by CEP in that entity and generates (or updates) the corresponding Issue back in Orion Context Broker (using NGSI10 updateContext request).

 Run it with: